UTKRISHT-ICS52/UTKRISHT-ICS52/README.md

 - 🌱 I’m currently learning Frontend web.   development
 - 💞️ I’m looking to collaborate on Hackathon project
 - 📫 You can contact with me on linkedln
-- ⚡ Fun fact: "Trying to something else"
+- ⚡ Fun fact: Trying to make "something else"

 <!---
 UTKRISHT-ICS52/UTKRISHT-ICS52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.